Evidence and research

 Health services, workforce and curriculum

-Hewat, S., Walters, J., Lee, M. (2020) The Impact of an Online Cultural Simulation Activity on the Development of Speech Pathology Students’ Cultural Empathy: A Pilot Study.
+Hewat, S., Walters, J. and Lee, M. (2020) The Impact of an Online Cultural Simulation Activity on the Development of Speech Pathology Students’ Cultural Empathy: A Pilot Study.
 International Journal of Practice-based Learning in Health and Social Care, 8 (2), 16-28.

 Mahendra, N. (2019) Integrating Lesbian, Gay, Bisexual, Transgender, and Queer Issues Into the Multicultural Curriculum in Speech-Language Pathology: Instructional Strategies and Learner Perceptions.
 Perspectives of the ASHA Special Interest Groups, 4(2), pp.384-394.